An assortment of different faces

 Monosexual, Plurisexual, and Asexual Spectrum Identities

 Gay and Lesbian are monosexual identities, meaning that people who identify with these terms are usually only attracted to one gender, the same gender.
 Bisexual, Pansexual, and Queer are non-monosexual or plurisexual identities, meaning people who identify with these terms are usually attracted to more than one gender.
 Asexual and Demisexual are identities that relate to one’s level of sexual desire.
-Asexual people experience very low or no sexual desire and demisexual people only experience sexual desire once an emotional bond is formed.
+Asexual people experience very low or no sexual desire, and demisexual people only experience sexual desire once an emotional bond is formed.
 Questioning people are still discerning their sexual orientation.

 A Fluid Spectrum

-Sexual Orientation - Independent of Behaviour
+Sexuality is Independent of Behaviour

 Someone’s sexual orientation is independent of their behaviour.
 For example, someone who has not come to terms with being gay may only pursue heterosexual relationships due to stigma.
 A bisexual person is still bisexual even when they are in a monogamous, committed relationship with one gender.
 An asexual person may choose to have sex with a partner, especially if that partner is not asexual, but that does not invalidate their asexual identity.

-Sexual Diversity and Stigma
+Sexuality and Stigma

 Outness